BIP 322: Generic Signed Message Format

 Additionally, the current message signature format uses ECDSA signatures which do not commit to the public key, meaning that they do not actually prove knowledge of any secret keys.
 (Indeed, valid signatures can be tweaked by 3rd parties to become valid signatures on certain related keys.)

 Ultimately no message signing protocol can actually prove control of funds, both because a signature is obsolete as soon as it is created, and because the possessor of a secret key may be willing to sign messages on others' behalf even if it would not sign actual transactions.
-No signmessage protocol can fix these limitations.
+No message signing protocol can fix these limitations.

 Types of Signatures